 We record impairment losses on inventories related to communities under development and held for future development when events and circumstances indicate that they may be impaired and the undiscounted cash flows estimated to be generated by those assets are less than their related carrying amounts.
 If the expected undiscounted cash flows are less than the carrying amount, then the community is written down to its fair value.
 We estimate the fair value of each impaired community by determining the present value of the estimated future cash flows at a discount rate commensurate with the risk of the respective community.
-In the first quarter of fiscal 2018, we did not record impairment losses, therefore, no discount rate was used for impairments.
-In the first quarter of fiscal 2017, our discount rate used for impairments recorded ranged from 18.3% to 19.8%.
+For the six months ended April 30, 2018, our discount rate used for the impairments recorded ranged from 16.8% to 19.8%.
+For the six months ended April 30, 2017, our discount rate used for the impairments recorded ranged from 18.3% to 19.8%.
 Should the estimates or expectations used in determining cash flows or fair value decrease or differ from current estimates in the future, we may need to recognize additional impairments.

-During the three months ended January 31, 2018 and 2017, we evaluated inventories of all 387 and 390 communities under development and held for future development or sale, respectively, for impairment indicators through preparation and review of detailed budgets or other market indicators of impairment.
-During the three months ended January 31, 2018, we did not find any indicators of impairment and therefore did not perform any detailed impairment calculations.
-We performed detailed impairment calculations during the three months ended January 31, 2017 for six of those communities (i.e., those with a projected operating loss or other impairment indicators), with an aggregate carrying value of \$13.8 million.
-Of those communities tested for impairment during the three months ended January 31, 2017, one community with an aggregate carrying value of \$1.2 million, had undiscounted future cash flow that only exceeded the carrying amount by less than 20%.
-As a result of our impairment analysis, we recorded impairment losses for the three months ended January 31, 2017, which are included in the Condensed Consolidated Statement of Operations on the line entitled "Homebuilding: Inventory impairment loss and land option write-offs" and deducted from inventory, of \$2.7 million for five communities, with a pre-impairment value of \$12.6 million.
+During the six months ended April 30, 2018 and 2017 we evaluated inventories of all 377 and 381 communities under development and held for future development or sale, respectively, for impairment indicators through preparation and review of detailed budgets or other market indicators of impairment.
+We performed detailed impairment calculations during the six months ended April 30, 2018 and 2017 for five and nine of those communities (i.e., those with a projected operating loss or other impairment indicators), respectively, with an aggregate carrying value of \$11.2 million and \$66.9 million, respectively.
+As a result of our impairment analysis, we recorded aggregate impairment losses of \$2.1 million in all five communities (which had an aggregate pre-impairment value of \$11.2 million) for both the three and six months ended April 30, 2018.
+We also recorded aggregate impairment losses of \$1.5 million and \$4.2 million, in one and six communities, respectively (which had aggregate pre-impairment values of \$8.5 million and \$21.1 million, respectively) for the three and six months ended April 30, 2017, respectively.
+These impairment losses are included in the Condensed Consolidated Statements of Operations on the line entitled "Homebuilding: Inventory impairment loss and land option write-offs" and deducted from inventory.
 The pre-impairment value represents the carrying value, net of prior period impairments, if any, at the time of recording the impairment.
+Of those communities tested for impairment during the six months ended April 30, 2017, three communities with an aggregate carrying value of \$45.8 million had undiscounted future cash flows that exceeded the carrying amount by less than 20%.
+During the six months ended April 30, 2018, none of the five communities tested for impairment had undiscounted future cash flows that exceeded the carrying amount by less than 20%.